Deep ReLU Networks Preserve Expected Length: Related Work

-Average-case analyses for ReLU networks in \cite{raghu2017expressive,price2019trajectory} showed that the expected length distortion can grow exponentially with depth, while \cite{poole2016exponential} presented a similar analysis for the curvature of output trajectories.
-However, these results rely upon initializing the weights of the network with a distribution that also leads to exponentially large outputs \cite{hanin2018start} and exploding gradients \cite{hanin2018neural}, both of which are avoided by the standard ``He normal'' initialization \cite{he2015delving}.
-In the present paper, we show that under this initialization, the expected length distortion also does not explode.

-Finally, we note that a number of authors have sought complexity measures that either empirically or theoretically correlate with generalization \cite{jiang2019fantastic}.
+Finally, a number of authors have sought complexity measures that either empirically or theoretically correlate with generalization \cite{jiang2019fantastic}.
 Such measures have been based on classification margins \cite{bartlett2017spectrally}, network compressibility \cite{arora2018stronger}, and PAC-Bayes considerations \cite{dziugaite2017computing}.